hippiehunter/dblbook/src/complex_types/sdl.md

 **Description**:

 ENUMERATION provides a mechanism for developers to create a set of named constants, enhancing code clarity.
-This is a mimic to <!--How about "the same as" or "similar to"-->the enum provided in DBL but with the benefits of a repository definition.
+This is a mimic to <!--TODO: How about "the same as" or "similar to"-->the enum provided in DBL but with the benefits of a repository definition.

 For instance, one might define an enumeration for days of the week.
 Instead of working directly with numeric values (which could lead to errors and make the code harder to interpret), developers can use the named constants of the enumeration.